easyparcel/classic-integration-doc/sg/shopify/shopify_auto_fulfilment.md

 The Auto Fulfilment process varies depending on your checkout configuration:

-### 🎯 Scenario 1: EasyParcel Rates Enabled During Checkout
+### 🎯 EasyParcel Shipping Method:

-**Process Flow:**
-1. **Customer Places Order** → Customer selects an EasyParcel courier option during checkout
-2. **Order Detection** → Plugin automatically detects the new order
-3. **Courier Selection Logic** → Plugin attempts to fulfill using:
-   - **Primary**: Customer's selected courier service
-   - **Fallback**: Default courier service from Auto Fulfilment settings (if customer's choice is unavailable)
-4. **Order Completion** → Once fulfilled, download the airway bill from WooCommerce Orders page
+If the buyer selects an EasyParcel shipping method at checkout, the system will automatically fulfill the order using the courier service chosen by the buyer.

-### 🎯 Scenario 2: Flat Rate Shipping During Checkout
+### 🎯 Non-EasyParcel Shipping Method:

-**Process Flow:**
-1. **Customer Places Order** → Customer selects from available flat-rate shipping options
-2. **Order Detection** → Plugin automatically detects the new order
-3. **Courier Assignment** → Plugin uses the default courier service configured in Auto Fulfilment settings
-4. **Order Completion** → Once fulfilled, download the airway bill from WooCommerce Orders page
+If the buyer selects a non-EasyParcel shipping method at checkout, the system will automatically fulfill the order using your pre-selected preferred courier service.

 ## 🎯 When to Use Auto Fulfilment